Specialist in: funk, psychedelic, indie, and dreamy folk

 "The desire people have to listen to a DJ that they really like and respect, and to hear their selections over pressing play on an algorithm-led playlist, is unmistakable."

 I’ve been writing about music since my early teens.
-I was really into XFM as a kid, and of course Jon Peel’s late night show.
+I was really into XFM as a kid, and of course John Peel’s late night show on Radio 1.
 I still get really excited when I hear a juicy, heavy riff.

 DJing was a way that I could play new music to new people without having to have a critical opinion of it, and I really enjoyed being able to do those two things – and then that spiralled years later into the radio show where I get to do that live.

 Where do you find your music/influences?

 I’m influenced by music from all over the world.I love hearing what’s going on in Tanzania and hearing what the kids are making there; I love hearing the shadowy house sound of gqom that feels very specific to South Africa.
 I really interested in what music from around the world says about the place and the people from it.

 How did you approach curation the sound of the Pilgrm Hotel?

 I wanted to put together a whole sound identity for it.
 There’s a lot of teal and bluey shades in the hotel, there’s a lot of velvet.
 It’s minimal but kind of sleek and the cocktail bar feels very luxurious.
 I came up with this idea of ‘spectral indie and dreamy folk’.
 Sun-dappled, LA, a little bit funky but also psychedelic.

 If my friends went in there I know they’d know I’d curated the music – and that’s what it’s about.

 What’s the importance of playlist curation to you?